 Still, no one has a right to become a Supreme Court justice.
 Sometimes that truth ignores your qualifications.
 Sometimes it seizes instead upon old, commonly held ideas you’ve actually since abandoned.
 Sometimes it just runs headlong into the zeitgeist.
 But it’s a truth nonetheless.

 A divided, tribal Senate is being asked to confirm or reject the nomination of Judge Brett Kavanaugh to the Supreme Court.

-Kavanaugh’s education is stellar.
+Kavanaugh boasts a stellar education.
 He clerked for Justice Kennedy.
 He worked in the White House.
-He’s an judge on the D.C.
+He’s a judge on the D.C.
 Circuit Court of Appeals.
 He’s clean cut, incredibly intelligent, a family man, and well respected in his field.